All Episodes

 And if U.S. person's identity is revealed, that identity is provided only to the person who properly requested it, not to a broader audience.

-This process is subject to oversight and reporting, and in the interest of transparency, my former office publishes a report on the statistics of how many U.S. persons' identities are unmassed based on a collection that occurred under Section 702 of the FISA Amendment Act, which I'll speak to in a moment.
+This process is subject to oversight and reporting, and in the interest of transparency, my former office publishes a report on the statistics of how many U.S. persons' identities are unmasked based on collection that occurred under Section 702 of the FISA Amendment Act, which I'll speak to in a moment.

 And in 2016, that number was 1,934.

-At no time did I ever submit a request for personal or political purposes or to voyeuristically look at raw intelligence, nor am I aware of any instance of such abuse by anyone else.
+At no time did I ever submit a request for personal or political purposes or to voyeuristically look at raw intelligence, nor am I aware of any instance of such abuse by anyone else?

-Um in uh one case I did.
+Yes, in one case I did.

 You can't.